 Expenditures reported on the Schedule are on the accrual basis of accounting.
-Such expenditures are recognized following, as applicable, either the cost principles of OMB Circular A-122, Cost Principles for Non-Profit Organizations, or the cost principles contained in the Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
+Such expenditures are recognized following the cost principles contained in the Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
 The Organization has elected not to use the 10% de minimis indirect cost rate allowed under the Uniform Guidance.

-Notes to Schedule of Expenditures of Federal Awards (continued) For the Year Ended September 30, 2017
+Notes to Schedule of Expenditures of Federal Awards (continued) For the Year Ended September 30, 2018